accordproject/techdocs/docs/basic-use.md

 ---
-id: cicero-tutorial-1
+id: basic-use
 title: Using an existing Template
 ---

+The simplest way to work with an Accord Project template is through the Cicero command line interface (CLI).
+In this tutorial, we explain how to download an existing Accord Project template, create an instance of that template and how to execute the contract logic.

 ## Install Cicero CLI

-In order to access the Cicero command line interface (CLI), install the `@accordproject/cicero-cli` npm package:
+In order to access the Cicero command line interface (CLI), first install the `@accordproject/cicero-cli` npm package:

 `npm i -g @accordproject/cicero-cli`

-> If you're new to `npm` the [installation instructions](accordproject-gettingstarted) have some more detailed guidance.
+> If you're new to `npm` the [installation instructions](accordproject-installation) have some more detailed guidance.

 ## Download a Template